drizzle-team/brocli/README.md

 // And so on...

-runCli(commands)
+runCli(commands, {
+    name: 'my-program',
+    version: '1.0.0'
+})
 ```

-:speech_balloon: - in case cli arguments are not stored in `process.argv` in your environment, you can pass custom argument source as a second argument to `runCli()`, however note that first two elements of such source will be ignored as they are expected to store executable and executed file paths instead of args.
+:speech_balloon: - in case cli arguments are not stored in `process.argv` in your environment, you can pass custom argument source to a second argument of `runCli()`, however note that first two elements of such source will be ignored as they are expected to store executable and executed file paths instead of args.
+:speech_balloon: - custom help and version output handlers can be passed to a second argument to replace default brocli outputs for those operations with your own.

 ## CLI

 In `BroCLI`, command doesn't have to be the first argument, instead it may be contained in any order.
-To make this possible, hovewer, string-type options are limited to `--option=value` syntax.
+To make this possible, hovewer, option that's stated right before command should have an explicit value, even if it is a flag: `--verbose true <command-name>`
 Options are parsed in strict mode, meaning that having any unrecognized options will result in anerror.